SamihaShimmi/VulSim/README.md

 Then codebertOurs.ipynb generates the ranking and we can pass it to the classifier.

-# CodeBERT is implemented from Microsoft CodexGlue benchmark https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection
+# CodeBERT is implemented from Microsoft CodexGlue benchmark https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection.
+The model need to be donwloaded and fine-tuned using their instruction.

 Our part is available in CodeBERT folder